remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 Now we can add Assembly instructions to subtract this number from <tt>rsp</tt> when entering a function and add it when leaving.
 However, if the function has dynamic stack allocation we must subtract the number of bytes we need from <tt>rsp</tt> after saving the initial value of <tt>rsp</tt> into the frame pointer variable.
 As we're ignoring the value of <tt>rsp</tt> when we replace it with the frame pointer on leaving the function we don't have to explicitly free the statically-allocated memory by adding to the stack pointer.
-We don't need to do this for the main function as we're going to overwrite <tt>rsp</tt> with the value we <tt>pop</tt> off the stack.
+We still need to do this for the main function even though we're going to overwrite <tt>rsp</tt> with the value we <tt>pop</tt> off the stack. <tt>pop</tt> just reads the top value of the stack, so if we've statically allocated stack variables we don't want to restore one of them to the stack pointer!

 ~~~~
-@Allocate Stack Space For Variables@ +=
+@After Stack Allocation Setup@ += code.add(new BinaryOp(
-Immediate bytes = new Immediate(new StaticStackBytes(state));
+  Op.subq,
-state.code.add(
+  new Immediate(new StaticStackBytes(this)),
-  state.framePointer == null ?
-1 : 2,
+  rsp));
-  new BinaryOp(Op.subq, bytes, rsp));
+@Before Returning From Function@ += if(framePointer == null)
-if(state.framePointer == null && !state.isMainFn())
+  code.add(new BinaryOp(
-  addBeforeRets(
+    Op.addq,
-    state,
+    new Immediate(new StaticStackBytes(this)),
-    new BinaryOp(Op.addq, bytes, rsp));
+    rsp));
 ~~~~

 ### Function Parameters ###